Pay for Delete Letter: How To Repair Your Credit Report

 In return, you agree to remove the information related to this debt from the credit reporting agencies.

 Should you accept the terms listed above, please send a signed agreement with the terms listed above on company letterhead.
-Once I receive the agreement, I will pay [$xxx] via [money order/ other mode of payment].
+Once I receive the agreement, I will pay [$xxx] via [money order/other payment method].

 This offer will only be valid if I receive a response within fifteen business days.
 I look forward to your cooperation.